DmitriDevelopment/LocalizationKit_iOS/README.md

 ## Error handling

+For simple internal error handling add `errorHandling: true` parameter to **MathCaptureProperties**.
-Errors that you can get in callbacks represents two main types:
+Errors that you can get in callbacks represents by two main types:

 #### NetworkError